marmy28/board_game/README.md

 board_game
 ==========

-This is a board game.
-Just testing it out.

-First time messing with this type of stuff.
-Just trying to get used to everything.
-This game is not yet complete sorry if there is any confusion.
+This is a board game and I am trying to create different strategies for it.
+This is an incomplete project as of yet but it should be up an running in about a month.
+I will update this when I know more.